jxnblk/blog/src/pages/blog/design-graph.md

 > The Design Graph is a constraint-based system for organizing styles in UI design.

-The Design Graph isn't an implementation, but rather a conceptual model that includes pairwise relationships between its parts, or *nodes*.
+The Design Graph isn't an actual implementation, but rather a conceptual model that includes pairwise relationships between its parts, or *nodes* to borrow a term from graph theory.
 [Theme UI][] is one implementation that attempts to adhere to this model, and it's a great example of how the Design Graph can become more than the sum of its parts.
 Theme UI's source code isn't particularly complex or large, and it's similar to a few other libraries out there.